-Clare Hall is a small college with a big heart!
-Right from my first day in Cambridge, Clare Hall's down-to-earth atmosphere, and the genuine sense of community and belonging that I found here, have been central to my experience at the University.
+Clare Hall is a small college with a big heart.
+From my first day in Cambridge, Clare Hall's down to earth atmosphere, and the genuine sense of community and belonging, have been central to my experience at the University.
 I chose Clare Hall because I was searching for a college that would cater specifically to the needs of graduates, took an informal approach to college life, and celebrated a widely international membership.
 I have not been disappointed.
-This college is a home - for all its members - a place where graduate students, Fellows and senior academics feel at ease, free from the formalities and hierarchical structures characteristic of many Cambridge colleges.
+This college is home - for all its members - a place where graduate students, Fellows and senior academics feel at ease, free from the formalities and hierarchical structures characteristic of many Cambridge colleges.

 Clare Hall provides a peaceful, cosy and family-friendly environment in which to live and work, welcoming students from all across the world into an open and diverse community.
-More than anything, I'm thankful to have met so many wonderfully warm, interesting and inspirational people during my time here, and also to have been given many opportunities to be heard and to make a difference.
-Students at Clare Hall have a strong voice through the Graduate Student Body and are supported and encouraged to take the initiative in organising their own social and sporting events, as well as promoting students' well-being.
+I'm thankful to have met so many warm, interesting and inspirational people, and also to have been given the opportunity to make a real difference.
+Students at Clare Hall have a strong voice through the Graduate Student Body and are encouraged to organise their own social and sporting events, as well as promote student well-being.
 Our college life really is what we make of it!

 Laura Jane Brooks - PhD Physics, NanoPhotonics Centre, University of Cambridge.

-When I was asked to write down a preference for a College in my Masters application last year, I had no doubt in choosing Clare Hall as my first choice.
-I already knew the college, and I was sure that the friendly and lively atmosphere would be the perfect environment for my Masters studies.
+When I was asked to write down a preference for a college in my Masters application last year, I had no doubts in choosing Clare Hall.
+I already knew the College, and I was sure that the friendly and lively atmosphere would be the perfect environment for my Masters studies.

-I was right.
-I began my Masters in Computer Science in October 2014 and my Cambridge experience wouldn’t have been the same without Clare Hall.
-There are so many positive things that I could list: great staff, strategic location, new accommodation and good food (not easy to say for an Italian…).
-Apart from the practical reasons, there is one most important element that made Clare Hall my first choice.
+And I was right.
+I began my Masters in Computer Science in October 2014, and my Cambridge experience wouldn’t have been the same without Clare Hall.
+There are so many positive things that I could list; great staff, strategic location, new accommodation and good food (not easy to say for an Italian…).
+Apart from the practical reasons, there is also another element that made Clare Hall my first choice.

-Clare Hall is relatively small, so allows you to get to know your fellow students easily and it feels like living as part of a big family.
-And this does not refer only to other students, but to the college community as a whole, including Clare Hall Fellows.
-Indeed, unlike perhaps other colleges, you will be able to sit and eat with Fellows and Professors, and this will give you a unique opportunity to talk and share your Cambridge experience with them.
+Clare Hall is relatively small, which allows you to get to know your fellow students easily, and it feels like living as part of a big family.
+This does not refer only to other students, but to the College community as a whole, including Clare Hall Fellows.
+Indeed, unlike other colleges, you will be able to sit and eat with Fellows and Professors, which gives you a unique opportunity to talk about your Cambridge experience with them.

-Activities are organised throughout the year.
 There is a very active student community that organises parties, sports activities, concerts and conferences.
-Try to join as many of these activities as you can and you will come away from your Cambridge experience with a whole new family.
+Try to join as many of these as you can, and you will come away from your Cambridge experience with a whole new family.